js-jslog/harpguru/packages/harpparts/README.md

 Returns an array of id's of the complete list of `PitchIds` which exist in an octave.
 The id from which can be fed in to the `getHarpStrata` next.
 A `PitchIds` parameter can optionally be provided to indicate what the origin id of the list should be.

-### getPozitionIds(?PozitionIds) => PozitionIds[]

-Returns an array of id's of the complete list of `PozitionIds` which can be taken on a harp.
-The id from which can be fed in to the `getHarpStrata` next.
-A `PozitionIds` parameter can optionally be provided to indicate what the origin id of the list should be.

 ### getCovariantSet(CovariantControllers) => CovariantSet

 Returns the complete set of covariant members given any 2 of the set.
 The covariant members are harp key, pozition & root pitch.
 Given any two of these the third can be deduced.